-- Conflict of interest: The project cannot serve the victim/survivor because current or previous relationships with that client, or other parties related to that client, would not protect the client's interests.
-For example, when there are dual or multiple relationships, whether professional, social, or business; or, when services are provided to two or more people who have a relationship with each other. - Did not meet statutory requirements: Victim/survivor does not meet requirements of statute.
-For example, a victim/survivor requests help with a divorce, but has not met statutory residency requirements to file for a divorce in the jurisdiction. - Hours of operation: Hours during which the program provides services are not compatible with the hours the victim/survivor is available to receive requested services. - Insufficient/lack of culturally appropriate services: Services currently provided under the grant are not culturally appropriate for the victim/survivor. - Insufficient/lack of language capacity (including sign language): Interpreter services not available or not available at the time the victim/survivor is seeking services.
+- Hours of operation: Hours during which the program provides services are not compatible with the hours the victim/survivor is available to receive requested services. - Insufficient/lack of culturally appropriate services: Services currently provided under the grant are not culturally appropriate for the victim/survivor. - Insufficient/lack of language capacity (including sign language): Interpreter services not available or not available at the time the victim/survivor is seeking services.
 Victims/survivors may be placed on a waiting list to receive interpreter services, but have not been served by the end of the current reporting period. - Insufficient/lack of services for people with disabilities: The services provided under the grant are not accessible to people with disabilities.
-For example, a shelter does not allow a care attendant to accompany a victim/survivor to the shelter, which prevents her from being able to use shelter services. - Lack of child care: Victim/survivor is unable to receive requested services due to the lack of available child care. - Program reached capacity: Program is operating at full capacity.
+For example, a shelter does not allow a care attendant to accompany a victim/survivor to the shelter, which prevents her from being able to use shelter services. - Lack of child care: Victim/survivor is unable to receive requested services due to the lack of available child care. - Program reached capacity/limited service availability: Program is operating at full capacity.
 Victims/survivors may be placed on a waiting list. - Program rules not acceptable to victim/survivor: Although eligible for services under the grant, a victim/survivor is not willing to comply with rules of the program.
-For example, a program maintains a 10:00 p.m. curfew and the victim/survivor declines shelter because s/he does not agree with the curfew. - Program unable to provide service due to limited resources/priority-setting: Program has set priorities (e.g., that they will only represent victims/survivors in protection order hearings who are in imminent danger, or who have complex legal issues related to their protection orders) and is unable to serve victims/survivors who do not meet the priority criteria because of limited resources. - Services inappropriate or inadequate for people with mental health issues: Staff are not able, for any reason, to provide appropriate or adequate services for victims/survivors with mental health issues.
-For example, the program does not have overnight staff and the victim/survivor cannot be left alone overnight. - Services inappropriate or inadequate for people with substance abuse issues: Staff are not able, for any reason, to provide appropriate or adequate services for victims/survivors with substance abuse issues. - Services not appropriate for victim/survivor: For any reason, the services available under the grant are not appropriate for a victim/survivor.
-For example, although support groups are offered under the grant for survivors of sexual assault, a victim/survivor requesting support group services is not served because it is clinically determined that the victim/survivor is not appropriate for the group (for example, she may not be ready for a support group environment.)

-- Services not available for victims/survivors accompanied by male adolescent: Although shelter services are provided under the grant, your shelter has rules prohibiting adolescent males from residing in the shelter, and the victim/survivor refuses to go to the shelter without the child.
-Therefore, the victim/survivor is denied shelter services. - Transportation: The victim/survivor is not able to utilize services provided under the grant because s/he lacks adequate transportation, public transportation is unavailable or if available, cannot be paid for and the organization is unable to provide transportation. - Other: Describe any other reason for not serving that is not captured above.
+For example, a program requires eight individual counseling sessions and the victim/survivor does not want to attend individual counseling. - Program unable to provide service due to limited resources/priority setting: Program has set priorities (e.g., that they will only represent victims/survivors in protection order hearings who are in imminent danger, or who have complex legal issues related to their protection orders) and is unable to serve victims/survivors who do not meet the priority criteria because of limited resources. - Services inappropriate or inadequate for people with mental health issues: Staff are not able, for any reason, to provide appropriate or adequate services for victims/survivors with mental health problems.
+For example, the program does not have overnight staff and the victim/survivor cannot be left alone overnight. - Services inappropriate or inadequate for people with substance abuse issues: Staff are not able, for any reason, to provide appropriate or adequate services for victims/survivors with substance abuse problems. - Services not appropriate for victim/survivor: For any reason, the services available under the grant are not appropriate for a victim/survivor.
+For example, although support groups are offered under the grant for survivors of sexual assault, a victim/survivor requesting support group services is not served because it is clinically determined that the victim/survivor is not appropriate for the group. - Services not available for victims/survivors accompanied by male adolescent: Although shelter services are provided under the grant, your shelter has rules prohibiting adolescent males from residing in the shelter, and the victim/survivor refuses to go to the shelter without the child.
+Therefore, the victim/survivor is denied shelter services. - Transportation: Victim/survivor is unable to arrange for transportation to receive services or to attend court hearings.
+This includes situations in which public transportation is not available or, if available, cannot be paid for.